worktile/plait/.changeset/sharp-rockets-wash.md

 '@plait/mind': minor
 ---

-delete abstract when drop in correspond abstract
+adjust abstract to node when drop in correspond abstract